MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-07-18-mfp-support-for-ios12.md

 For the compatibility test we had to use "legacy build system" to get rid of the issue reported [here](https://stackoverflow.com/questions/50718018/xcode-10-error-multiple-commands-produce)
 For more details on Xcode 10, refer [Whats new in XCode10](https://developer.apple.com/xcode/whats-new/)

+#### Swift Apps on iOS12
+Along with iOS 12 apple introduced **Swift 4.2** for Swift developers.[Xcode 10 build](https://developer.apple.com/download) can build targets written in only Swift 4.x or Swift 3.2.
+Xcode 10 can be used for migration to Swift 4, This can be easily done using the [migration guide](https://swift.org/migration-guide).Apple introduced  **Swift 4.2** to be an intermediate step towards achieving ABI stability in **Swift 5**, which should enable binary compatibility between applications and libraries compiled with different Swift versions.

+As per Apple you can submit apps in **Swift 3.2** to the App Store and migrate individual modules to Swift 4 when you’re ready.We strongly encourage you to migrate your code to **Swift 4.2** in order to prepare for the ABI stability coming in **Swift 5.0**

+#### Deprecation of UIWebView
+Though Deprecation of **UIWebView** does not have any impact on MobileFirst features in iOS12.
+MobileFirst v8.0 already support **WKWebview** using cordova plugin.
+Though we are planning to remove the **UIWbview** completely and migrating to **WKWebview** very soon.

 Highlighted features that were tested for Mobilefirst Foundation v7.1 and v8.0: